lud77/proven/README.md

 ### `minMaintainers`

 (`number`)
 Specifies the minimum amount of contributors.
-Setting a number greater than 1 in this field helps reducing the (Bus Factor)[https://en.wikipedia.org/wiki/Bus_factor].
+Setting a number greater than 1 in this field helps reducing the [Bus Factor](https://en.wikipedia.org/wiki/Bus_factor).

 ### `minVersions`